Aircampus-in/Curriculum/README.md

 - Sorting and Searches

 EXERCISES
-- Solve 100s of problems
+- Solve 200+ Leedcode problems

 ### CAPSTONE
 Work on collaborative projects to build a large system that explores all concepts that are important for understanding real world applications.
 We will revisit all concepts for revising in a structured manner and have pair programming sessions to improve and be prepared for interviews and final evaluations.

 TOPICS
-- Putting Everything Together
+- Summarize the learning

 PROJECTS
-- Shopify Clone
+- Coming Soon

 ### OPEN SOURCE CONTRIBUTION
 TOPICS